 For those of us who celebrate Christmas, it may just be the most exciting time of the year.
 The carefully strung lights, decorated Christmas trees, time spent with family, and even presents as an added plus!
 What's not to love about it?
 However, for some people, Christmas is just something to dread.
-The focus is on money, money, money and often this can take away from celebrations of the day, especially if they're borrowing cheap payday loans to pay for it.
+The focus is on money, money, money and often this can take away from celebrations of the day.